Rosemary Squire: 2010s

 In 2010, ATG opened the Aylesbury Waterside Theatre.
 In the same year, London's Evening Standard named Squire and her husband as the most influential people in British theatre in their list of "London's 1000 most influential people 2010".
 In 2011, ATG launched their Manchester Gets it First (MGiF) initiative.
 In February 2013, Squire appeared at number 16 on the inaugural BBC Radio 4 Woman's Hour Power List, intended to serve as a snapshot of the 100 most powerful British women.

 In 2014, Squire topped The Stage 100 list for the fifth consecutive year, equaling the run previously set by Andrew Lloyd Webber.
 From 2010 to 2016, Squire topped the list seven times.

 In March 2015, Squire announced The SPACe (the Squire Performing Arts Centre) at Nottingham Girl's High School.
 Squire was Chair of the 'Raise the Curtain' Development Board, which was created to oversee the project.
 Squire officially opened The SPACe in April 2017.

-In 2016, Squire stepped down from their roles at Ambassador Theatre Group to concentrate on new projects They co-founded a new live entertainment business, Trafalgar Entertainment, and acquired the two-space West End theatre, Trafalgar Studios.
+In 2016, Squire stepped down from her roles at Ambassador Theatre Group to concentrate on new projects.
+She co-founded a new live entertainment business, Trafalgar Entertainment, and acquired the two-space West End theatre, Trafalgar Studios.

 In December 2017, Squire was appointed Chair of Arts Council South West.